 A yield ranking is a starting point, not a verdict.
 A high yield can signal depressed prices as easily as strong rents, and inland Palm Beach County has pockets where flood insurance costs, aging housing stock, or school-zoning issues are quietly baked into the lower purchase price.
 The ranking also ignores capital growth: premium West Palm Beach and Palm Beach waterfront suburbs have historically delivered stronger total returns once appreciation is counted, even with yields closer to 3%.
 A buyer choosing between Boynton Beach (33472) at 8.8% and a premium coastal suburb at roughly half that yield is really choosing between income now and growth later.

 Vacancy risk is the other gap.
 Some high-yield inland ZIPs have thin active rental pools, meaning a single vacancy can stretch longer than a city-wide average would suggest.
-Medians also lag: ZIP-level data can be three to six months behind transaction activity, which matters in a market where flood insurance reform and interest rate movement have been reshaping buyer behaviour through 2026.
+Medians also lag: ZIP-level data can be three to six months behind transaction activity, which matters in a market where flood insurance reform and interest rate movement have been reshaping buyer behavior through 2026.

 View West Palm Beach in the dashboard → Free preview · every bedroom count and property type